-- 1. Explosion hazard

-- 6. Keep bystanders a safe distance from the battery.

-- No fire, open flame, or smoking.

-- Wear eye protection; explosive gases can cause blindness and other injuries
+- Keep bystandersa safe distance from the battery. - Wear eye protection; explosive gases can cause blindness and other injuries - Battery acid can cause blindness or severe burns. - Flush eyes immediately with water and get medical help fast. - 10.
+Contains lead; do not discard.

-- 3. Caustic liquid/chemical burn hazard

-- 8. Battery acid can cause blindness or severe burns.

-- 4. Wear eye protection

-- Flush eyes immediately with water and get medical help fast.

-- 5. Read the Operator's Manual.

-- Contains lead; do not discard.